aaronpk/draft-parecki-oauth-metadata-for-nested-flows/draft-parecki-oauth-metadata-for-nested-flows.md

 "session_ref":
 : A reference to the End-User session at the OAuth Authorization Server.
-This MUST NOT be the actual session ID.
-This identifier enables the IdP to identify a session.
+This MUST NOT be the actual session cookie.
+This identifier enables the IdP to identify a user's session.